 - Run, or debug in the active editor.

 - Perform local history and version control commands.

 - Perform commands of your own tools.

-By default, the tabs appear on top of the editor, but you can change their location in the Appearance page of the Editor dialog box.
+By default, the tabs appear on top of the editor, but you can change their location as described in the section Changing Placement of the Editor Tab Headers .

 - 5. Validation side bar / marker bar

 - This is the bar to the right from the editing area, showing the green, red or yellow box on its top depending on whether your code is okay, or contains errors or warnings.
-This bar also displays active red, yellow, white and green navigation stripes that let you jump exactly to the erroneous code, changed lines or search results.
+This bar also displays active red, yellow, white, green and blue navigation stripes that let you jump exactly to the erroneous code, changed lines, search results, or TODO items.

 - 6. Language aspects tabs